[1] 1 2 3 4

 Note: Enclosing an expression in round brackets displays the results immediately after execution.

-can have names, and each element of a list
+Lists can have names, and each element of a list can have a unique name

 ## NULL